-Copyright © 1998-2019 Vitech Corporation.
-All rights reserved.
+Copyright © 1998-2020 Zuken Vitech Inc. All rights reserved.

-No part of this document may be reproduced in any form, including, but not limited to, photocopying, translating into another language, or storage in a data retrieval system, without prior written consent of Vitech Corporation.
+No part of this document may be reproduced in any form, including, but not limited to, photocopying, language translation, or storage in a data retrieval system, without Vitech's prior written consent.